 So, inevitably, Dad’s been on my mind all week.
 I possess a lot of his finest traits (and some of the not great ones).
 Dad was always determined to live life on his terms, and he was creative in the way he approached his life and career, particularly for a guy born in the 1930’s in Atlanta.

 My first realization that my dad was different from most dads is when he left his really good engineering management job with a top notch technology company and decided to sell insurance.
-He did this when I was 14, just before the child #6.
+He did this when I was 14, just before the birth of child #6.
 He and Mom weren’t afraid to take that risk.
 Mom says choosing to work for himself instead of toeing a corporate line extended his life.
 Dad always liked to do things a little differently, employing strategies others would never dream of.

 His organizational skills were unbelievable – and this was before computers.
 He had this amazing index card system for scheduling volunteers, tracking opportunities, and tracking the money they raised.
 Dad volunteered with our high school band for almost 20 years, through all 6 of our band high school careers.
 He was at every game; he coordinated annual band trips; he figured out unique fundraising opportunities, set up the volunteers and schedules, tracked them, and passed them on.